ucb-sejits/ctree-tutorial/2-debugging.rst

 --------------------------

-If you know how to use GDB or LLDB, they may help you a lot when debugging the generated C code.
+If you know how to use GDB or LLDB, they may help you a lot when debugging the running C code.
 Let's go back to the previous example:

 .. code:: python